mclevey/computational-social-science/slides/_day-5-odd-bcm.md

 **Stochasticity**:

-- Agents’ initial opinions are randomly assigned within the range [-1, 1].
+- Agents' initial opinions are randomly assigned within the range [-1, 1].
 - Movement is stochastic, with agents choosing a random neighboring cell to move to in each step.

 **Collectives**: